 The Board may, in its discretion, delegate some or all of its powers with respect to the Plan to a committee (the "Committee"), in which event all references (as appropriate) to the Board hereunder shall be deemed to refer to the Committee.
 The Committee, if one is appointed, shall consist of at least two directors.
 A majority of the members of the Committee shall constitute a quorum, and all determinations of the Committee shall be made by a majority of its members.
-Any determination of the Committee under the Plan may be made without notice or meeting of the Committee by a writing signed by a majority of the Committee members.
-On and after registration of the Stock under the Securities Exchange Act of 1934 (the "1934 Act"), the Board shall delegate the power to select directors and officers to receive Awards under the Plan and the timing, pricing and amount of such Awards to a committee, all members of which shall be non-employee directors within the meaning of Rule 16b-3 under the 1934 Act and "outside directors" within the meaning of section 162(m)(4)(C)(i) of the Internal Revenue Code of 1986, as amended (the "Code").
+Any determination of the Committee under the Plan may be made without notice or meeting of the Committee by a writing signed by a majority of the Committee by a writing signed by a majority of the Committee Exchange Act of 1934 (the "1934 Act"), the Board shall delegate the power to select directors and officers to receive Awards under the Plan and the timing, pricing and amount of such Awards to a committee, all members of which shall be non-employee directors within the meaning of section 162(m)(4)(C)(i) of the Internal Revenue Code of 1986, as amended (the "Code").
 In addition, the Board may, in its discretion, delegate to a Committee consisting solely of the chief executive officer of the Company, if he or she is member of the Board of Directors, the power to grant Awards under the Plan to persons who are not, and who are not expected to be, officers or directors of the Company.

-3. FEFECTIVE DATE AND TERM OF PLAN
+3. EFFECTIVE DATE AND TERM OF PLAN